megmino/C-_Basics/README.md

 # CS Basics
-SOme console apps i've written to review the basics
+Some console apps i've written to review the basics